Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Circulation System

 \section{Detector Circulation System}

 The 30-ton detector is supported by a sophisticated liquid handling and purification plant housed within a dedicated facility, as depicted in Figures~\ref{fig:facility_layout} and~\ref{fig:facility_layout2}.
-The entire detector and circulation systems are contained in a secondary container.
+The entire detector and circulation systems are in a secondary containment system for safety.
 The integrated system is crucial for achieving and maintaining the stringent purity requirements for the WbLS medium's long-term stability and optical clarity.
 The primary purification loop is centered on a series of multi-stage purification modules, including a nanofiltration (NF) system, a gadolinium (Gd) purification system, and a sequential ion-exchange array (SEA).

 Together, these interconnected subsystems form a comprehensive processing plant, allowing the detector medium to be continuously circulated, purified, and chemically tuned, demonstrating the robust and scalable technologies required for future kiloton-scale WbLS detectors.